pranaymanocha/PerceptualAudio/README.md

 unzip audio_perception.zip
 ```

-More information on the JND framework can be found in the paper[here](link).
+More information on the JND framework can be found in the paper [here](https://arxiv.org/abs/2001.04460).
 The text files in the subfolder *dataset* contain information about human perceptual judgments.
 This sets up the dataset for training the loss function.

 For using a custom dataset, you need to follow the following steps:
 1. Follow a similar framework to obtain human perceptual judgments and store them in the *dataset* subdirectory.
 Also create a text file containing the results of all human perceptual judgments using a convention *reference_audio_path \t noisy_audio_path \t human judgment(same(0)/different(1))*.